Swimsuit model SI Brooks Nader wears another sheer 'epic dress' for Miami runway after going viral | ExBulletin

 IF MODEL BROOKS NADER SAYS SHE COULD NOT “IGNORE THE HATERS” AFTER THE TROLLS ATTACKED HER SEXY DRESS

 It wasn’t the first time Nader had made the headlines for having (almost) exposed everything.
-In December 2019, she almost stripped everything off with a mini dress that went viral overnight for the Sports Illustrated Sportsperson of the Year Awards.
+In December 2019, she stripped almost everything with a mini dress that went viral overnight for the Sports Illustrated Sportsperson of the Year Awards.

-In February 2020, Nader declared Fox News she didn’t expect to have so much heat for the sizzling style.
+In February 2020, Nader told Fox News she didn’t expect to have so much heat for the sizzling style.

 “When I saw all the stuff on that dress, even the designer who designed the dress was like, wait, was it really that transparent?”
 Nader reflects on the time.
 “It was really dark… I really didn’t know it was that transparent when I tried it on.
 And then with the flash on the red carpet, I thought it was just a normal event.
 But when I saw it I was like, Oh, that looks kinda cool.
 It’s pretty pure, I like that. “